tihcavalcante/Sophia_bot/README.md

 ## Contributions

-We welcome your contributions to help us improve and extend this project!
+You are welcome to contributions and help us improve and extend this project!

 ---